Azure/azure-functions-sql-extension/docs/GeneralSetup.md

 ## Create a SQL Server

-First you'll need a SQL server for the bindings to connect to.
+First, you'll need a SQL server for the bindings to connect to.
 If you already have your own set up then you can skip this step, otherwise pick from one of the below options.

 ### Docker container